ngbites/angularbites.com/src/posts/2020-07-11-async-rendering-with-a-single-rx-operator.md

 In the past I've solved this in various ways, as I described in [How to Render Large Lists in Angular](https://blog.bitsrc.io/3-ways-to-render-large-lists-in-angular-9f4dcb9b65).

-This time, I thought of a single operator that would scatter items in an array sequentially.
+This time I thought of a single operator that would sequentially scatter the rendering process of a subset of the array.

 We'll call this operator `lazyArray`.
 It supports two arguments:

 - `delayMs` = how long the browser should wait before it renders the next array
 - `concurrency` = how many items to render at once